Putin’s Wishlist

 - Statements that have been seen as complimentary to Putin:

-- There have been multiple personal comments that have been interpreted as complimentary to Vladimir Putin.
+- There have been multiple personal comments that compliment Vladimir Putin.

 - Statements about troop withdrawals: